Humalog vs Novolog: both are fast acting insulin. The only difference is that Humalog is made by Eli Lilly and Novolog is made by Novo Nordisk.

 Take diabetes medications are not a cure for the disease.
 They only assist in keeping blood sugar levels in the normal range.
 Many people report that once they start taking these medications they see a significant drop in blood sugar levels.

-Besides Type 2 diabetes there is another form of the disease called “gestational diabetes”, which occurs during pregnancy but usually doesn’t continue once the baby is born.
 Most of the time the mother isn’t put on any medications during her pregnancy but will treat this condition through diet alone.
 However, there are a small percentage of women who may need further treatment using insulin.

 When to Use Insulin?